Dinoclaro/DT_objdet/README.md

 ```
 dts fleet discover ROBOT_NAME
 ```
 4. Build and run the image.
-Note this runs the object_detection_node on the users machine and connects to the duckiebot master node.
+Note this runs the object_detection_node on the user's machine and connects to the duckiebot master node.
 ```
 dts devel build -f
 dts devel run -R ROBOT_NAME
 ```
+## Issues

+Currently, the image only runs when built locally and with the master node running on the duckiebot.
+The image successfully builds on the duckiebot but fails to run due to ```torchvision``` crashing when using the ```dts devel run -H ROBOT_NAME``` command.